mmadaio/developer-community-data/README.md

 However, despite the promise for online software developer communities to support software developers in their professional development, there are indicators that there may be serious difference in women and men's\* participation in these communities - differences which may further exacerbate existing gender gaps in the global ICT workforce.

-\* See the UNU-CS EQUALS [project page](https://cs.unu.edu/research/equals-inaugural-report/) for how gender is being used by the UN and the EQUALS project for the purposes of this research.
+\* See the UNU-CS EQUALS [project page](https://cs.unu.edu/research/equals-inaugural-report/) for the nature of the gender analyses used by the UN and the EQUALS project for the purposes of this research.

 ### Research questions